renpy/renpy/sphinx/source/lifecycle.rst

 After parsing/early phase, the "init" phase starts.
-Several statements are executed at that time, including the :ref:`init-python-statement`, the :ref:`define-statement`, the :ref:`default-statement`, the :ref:`transform-statement`, the :ref:`image-statement`, the :ref:`screen-statement`, and the :doc:`style <style>` statement.
+Several statements are executed at that time, including the :ref:`init-python-statement`, the :ref:`define-statement`, the :ref:`transform-statement`, the :ref:`image-statement`, the :ref:`screen-statement`, and the :doc:`style <style>` statement.
 The init phase is divided in successive epochs, or init priorities, from -999 to 999.
-Contrary to what it may imply, epochs of lower priority are executed before epochs of higher priority.
+Contrary to what the term may imply, epochs of lower priority are executed before epochs of higher priority.

 .. image define default transform (init) screen (testcase) (translation) style